MonashMath/SCI1022/Git.md

 ## 1.4.
 Initial configuration options
 <a id="markdown-initial-configuration-options" name="initial-configuration-options"></a>

 When we use Git on a new computer for the first time, we need to set up a few one-time initial configuration options.
-The very minimal one-time options to be set up to start using Git are: our name, our email address, and our preferred comand-line text editor.
+The very minimal one-time options to be set up to start using Git are: our name, our email address, and our preferred command-line text editor.
 This is achieved by means of the following three Git commands, respectively:

 ```
 $ git config --global user.name "Given name(s) Family name"